icatalud/dart-sdk-wiki-2/Building-Dart-on-CentOS,-Red-Hat,-Fedora-and-Amazon-Linux-AMI.md

-Building Dart on CentOS, Red Hat, Fedora and Amazon Linux AMI

-(You can also build for Debian or Ubuntu 10.04 LTS.)
+(You can also build for [Debian](https://github.com/dart-lang/sdk/wiki/Building-Dart-SDK-on-Debian) or Ubuntu 10.04 LTS.)

 The standard recipe for setting up an Ubuntu machine for building Dart is referring to the default setup for developing Chromium.
 However this setup includes a lot of stuff which is not needed for just building the Dart SDK.